Table 12.11 Arithmetic Operators

 Arithmetic operators apply to numbers.
 For other types of

 values, alternative operations may be available.
 For example, to

 Unary minus.
 This operator changes the sign of the operand.

 mysql> SELECT - 2; -> -2

 mysql> SELECT 3*5; -> 15 mysql> SELECT 18014398509481984*18014398509481984.0; -> 324518553658426726783156020576256.0 mysql> SELECT 18014398509481984*18014398509481984; -> out-of-range error

 BIGINTarithmetic only if performed in a context where its result is converted to an integer.

 Integer division.
 Discards from the division result any fractional part to the right of the decimal point.

-As of MySQL 5.5.3, if either operand has a noninteger type, the operands are converted to
+If either operand has a noninteger type, the operands are converted to

 DECIMALand divided using